 When it comes to safety, you’ll get varying answers depending on who you speak to!

 If you talk to someone who rides off-road a lot, they’ll tell you that soft panniers are the safer option.

-And if you ever got your leg stuck whilst paddling through a deep, muddy rut, you’ll know why.
+And if you’ve ever got your leg stuck whilst paddling through a deep, muddy rut, you’ll know why.

 The sharp edges and corners of hard panniers can take your leg off.
 Especially if the bike they’re attached to is a 250kg adventure bike.

-Soft motorcycle luggage generally sits higher up on the bike.
-It also tends to be smaller.
+Soft motorcycle luggage generally sits higher up on the bike and it also tends to be smaller.

 If you like to ride on technical trails, you’ll know that hard panniers snag on every tree, every branch, and every protrusion within a mile!

 And if you catch one, not only can it throw you off your bike, but it can also rip the pannier off.